Sort & Filter in Excel

 custom sort filter

-This data was sorted with the help of the Custom Sort, first from smallest to largest values based on the incentive column (note the indicator in the G1 cell), and then according to custom list based on the team column (note the indicator in the D1 cell).
+This data was sorted with the help of the Custom Sort, first from smallest to largest values based on the incentive column (note the indicator in the G1 cell), and then according to the custom list based on the team column (note the indicator in the D1 cell).

 Had we sorted the data manually, without Custom Sort, only the last used sorting indicator would be visible, and not both.